calvintwr/not/readme.md

 const notNerfed = Not.create({ throw: false }) // creates an instance that will not throw errors.
 ```

-Use *Not* to cuts down runtime type-checking verbiage.
+Use *Not* to cut down runtime type-checking verbiage.
 Instead of:

 ```js
 if (typeof foo !== 'string' ||